50 Words or Less

 To my hands, the Mitsubishi Kai’li Blue has the classic Blue feel which makes it very similar to the Kai’li White.
 It doesn’t take an all-out effort to get this shaft to activate.
 Even a moderate swing gets a smooth kick in the butt and mid sections.
 The biggest difference between the two Kai’li shafts is that the tip of the Blue feels a bit softer.

 With the Mitsubishi Kai’li Blue having a very familiar, comfortable feel, it was easy to hit good shots right away.
 It was also easy to see the difference between the Blue and White.
 Mitsubishi bills the Kai’li Blue as mid-launch, mid-spin, and that’s exactly what I experienced.
 My best shots with the Kai’li Blue launched a couple degrees higher with about 200 RPM more spin.
 It flew in a higher window than my gamer (TENSEI 1K, review HERE), but the flight was still strong and unbothered by wind.
+If you want even higher launch, check out the Kai’li Red HERE.

 Looking at the dispersion and predictability, the Kai’li Blue was impressive.
 Mitsubishi states that this is the “stablest and smoothest blue profile yet.”
 I felt like all but my most aggressive swings were handled well.
 I got my best results – primarily tight draws – when my swing was smoother, but even 85%-90% swings stayed in play.